carpentries-incubator/twitter-with-twarc/_episodes/08-analysis-tools.md

 #FIXME
 Describe the algorhythm and a little bit about what else it does, like remove stop words and url's, determines language, etc.

+examined Emojis as a proxy measurement of qualitative emotional content. ie: you can visually see sentiment in emojis.

+They are emotional icons.